San Juan Mayor to Trump: You can't handle the truth

 “The Trump administration can’t handle the truth,” she said, adding that “survival cannot be our new way of life.”

-Cruz was supposed to testify Wednesday before the House Homeland Security Committee, but the hearing was abruptly canceled.
+Cruz was supposed to testify Wednesday before the House Committee on Homeland Security, but the hearing was abruptly canceled.
 Cruz got news of the cancellation after she had already headed to Washington.
 Brock Long, the head of the Federal Emergency Management Agency testified on Tuesday.

-“I am here to say what I was going to say at that hearing that they seemed not to want hear,” she said.
-“Mr. Trump, do you job.
+“I am here to say what I was going to say at that hearing, that they seemed not to want to hear,” she said.
+“Mr. Trump, do your job.
 Lives are at stake.
 This is not about politics.
 This is not about your ego.
 This is about the people of Puerto Rico and the people of the U.S. VI (Virgin Islands).”

 In a response, White House spokeswoman Helen Aguirre Ferré defended the administration's work since the aftermath.